 This is a question we hear a lot this time of year.
 You’ll see it on the online forums, and here at Go iLawn / Go iPave, we sometimes get the question from customers who call in.
 “What Should I Charge to do…______” People will describe a bidding opportunity in great detail, then ask the world what to charge for the job.

-And it’s not just newbies who are asking, it might be anyone who’s trying to get into something new or bidding on work that’s unfamiliar and outside their comfort zone.
+And it’s not just newbies who are asking, it might be anyone who’s trying to get into something new or bidding on work that’s unfamiliar or outside their comfort zone.

 - A recap of the responder’s own experiences in the tone of “this is what worked for me”

 - And/Or the idea we always tell customers who ask us: “It Depends”.

 Why “It Depends”…

 - Every job is different

 - It depends on the location and customer